reynj/reynj/README.md

 ```

 ###### Exclusive(Range<T> range)
-Exclusive returns a tuple of Ranges that that represent the parts they do not have in common, a [Exclusive or](https://en.wikipedia.org/wiki/Exclusive_or).
+Exclusive returns a tuple of Ranges that that represent the parts they do not have in common, an [Exclusive or](https://en.wikipedia.org/wiki/Exclusive_or).
 An exception is thrown when the ranges are null or Empty.

 [//]: # (Mermaid: https://mermaidjs.github.io/mermaid-live-editor/#/edit/eyJjb2RlIjoiZ2FudHRcbiAgICBkYXRlRm9ybWF0ICBZWVlZLU1NLURELkhIXG4gICAgYXhpc0Zvcm1hdCAlLUhcbiAgICB0aXRsZSBFeGNsdXNpdmVcbiAgICBcbiAgICBzZWN0aW9uIFJhbmdlc1xuICAgIFJhbmdlWzAsMTBdICAgICAgICAgOiAyMDE4LTAxLTAxLjAwLCAxMGhcbiAgICBSYW5nZVs1LDIwXSAgICAgICAgIDogMjAxOC0wMS0wMS4wNSwgMTVoXG5cbiAgICBzZWN0aW9uIEV4Y2x1c2l2ZVxuICAgIFJhbmdlWzAsIDVdICAgICAgICAgICA6IGFjdGl2ZSwgMjAxOC0wMS0wMS4wMCwgNWhcbiAgICBSYW5nZVsxMCwgMjBdICAgICAgIDogYWN0aXZlLCAyMDE4LTAxLTAxLjEwLCAxMGgiLCJtZXJtYWlkIjp7InRoZW1lIjoiZGVmYXVsdCJ9fQ)